 See our resources and policies for graduate students who are parents here.

 We hope our web page will help to answer whatever questions you may have about the Department of Politics and its graduate program.
-If you desire to know more, please do not hesitate to contact the Director of Graduate Studies, Professor Jeffery Jenkins.
+If you desire to know more, please do not hesitate to contact the Director of Graduate Studies, Professor Philip Potter.